-The faculty and administration consider students in grades K - 8 who exemplify the best of our school and consistently model the Saint Isabella Schoolwide Learning Expectations through our philosophy of faith, service, citizenship, and academic achievement.
+The faculty and administration consider students in grades K-8 who exemplify the best of our school and consistently model the Saint Isabella Schoolwide Learning Expectations through our philosophy of faith, service, citizenship, and academic achievement.
 At the conclusion of each trimester, students consistently exemplifying these expectations will be recognized.

-A student receiving a grade of D or I in any subject, including behavior and effort (4), on their report card is ineligible for Honor Roll or an SLE award.
+A student receiving a grade of D or I in any subject, or a 3 or 4 for behavior and effort, on their report card is ineligible for Honor Roll or an SLE award.